theglucru/Portfolio_Contents/README.md

 Chess Online has surged in popularity during the pandemic.
 While I was at home, I stumbled upon a YouTube video of people watching chess and making it look entertaining.
 While I do not play the game at all, I find it very fascinating looking at other people's analysis of games by some of the highest rated players

 Data presentation will be in this folder in pdf format

+## Lichess Leaderboards webscraping

+- Practice using webscraping techniques
+- I chose the lichess leaderboards to see online rating updates of the most popular chess formats